Deploy more soldiers on election day - Obiri Boahen

 Deputy General Secretary of the governing New Patriotic Party (NPP), lawyer Obiri Boahen has called on the government to deploy more military personnel for the management of security during the December 7, 2020 presidential and parliamentary elections.

-The NPP deputy scribe opined that the role of the military in the just ended registration exercise was commendable and for us to have peaceful elections, we must deploy more of them on election day.
+The NPP deputy scribe opined that the role of the military in the just ended registration exercise was commendable and for Ghana to have peaceful elections, government must deploy more of them on election day.

 Contrary to suggestions that the presence of the military will intimidate people, he refuted it saying it will rather maintain discipline.